Deploy Folding Table of contents

 Unlocking Your Cycle’s Potential to Reach New Heights

 Understanding your cycle is key to unlocking its potential for peak athletic performance.
 Depending on the phase of your cycle, you may be more or less prone to certain types of activities.
-For example, during the preovulatory phase – the period between and – your levels are at their highest, and you may find yourself with more energy and enthusiasm for physical activities.
+For example, during the preovulatory phase – the period between ovulation and menstruation – your hormone levels are at their highest, and you may find yourself with more energy and enthusiasm for physical activities.

 Use Your Menstrual Cycle to Maximise Your Sports Performance